krish0596/homelab/Readme.md

 multi stage dockerfile build possible right now it assumes we have a pre built in build//libs

 this shall grow with time

+maybe also include ansible playbooks for future ????